Visual

 Allow this visual to be influenced by gravity, either world or local.

-This visual's local y gravity, added to any world gravity, unless allowGravity
+This visual's local y gravity, added to any world gravity, unless allowGravity is set to false.

-This visual's local x gravity, added to any world gravity, unless allowGravity
+This visual's local x gravity, added to any world gravity, unless allowGravity is set to false.

-and moving, and another visual body is 'riding' this one, this is the amount of motion the riding body receives on x axis.
+If this visual is immovable and moving, and another visual body is 'riding' this one, this is the amount of motion the riding body receives on x axis.

-and moving, and another visual body is 'riding' this one, this is the amount of motion the riding body receives on y axis.
+If this visual is immovable and moving, and another visual body is 'riding' this one, this is the amount of motion the riding body receives on y axis.

 The angular velocity is the rate of change of the visual's rotation.
 It is measured in degrees per second.